CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

       },
     });

-    wrapper = mount(NewRestaurantForm, {localVue, store});
+    wrapper = mount(NewRestaurantForm, {
+      localVue,
+      store,
+      attachToDocument: true,
     });
   });

+  afterEach(() => {
+    wrapper.destroy();
+  });
+});
 ```

+A few notes:

-Note that we set up the mock restaurant module with just one action, `create` — this is the one we're going to ensure is called.
+- We set up the mock restaurant module with just one action, `create` — this is the one we're going to ensure is called.
+- We pass an extra option to `mount()` that was not needed for our list test: `attachToDocument: true`.
+This actually loads the component into the DOM.
+The reason we need this for this test is so the submit button can trigger the form submission.
+- Because we're attaching the component to the document, we need to call `wrapper.destroy()` afterward to remove the elements from the document again.

 Next, let's try to proactively organize our test file.
 Since we're taking the approach of having one expectation per test, it's likely that we will ultimately have multiple expectations for different situations.
 So let's group situations with a `describe` block with a `beforeEach`, even if there's currently only one expectation.
 Add the following: